• Skip to primary navigation

 South Tyrol also possesses some of the most beautiful promenades in all of Italy.
 A few of our favorites are located in Merano and Bolzano.

 These easy-walking trails expose you to an indelible blend of natural beauty and medieval architectural marvels.
-You can spend a day wandering them or less than an hour as you might wander pass an inviting cafe with the perfect setting to simply sip a drink and bask in the sun.
+You can spend a day wandering them or less than an hour as you might wander past an inviting cafe with the perfect setting to simply sip a drink and bask in the sun.

 3. Buongiorno or Guten Morgen?